MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/partitionoperator.md

 ## Examples

+### Find top values

-In some cases, it's more performant and easier to write a query using the `partition` operator than using the [`top-nested` operator](topnestedoperator.md).
-The following example runs a subquery calculating `summarize` and `top` for each of States starting with `W`: "WYOMING", "WASHINGTON", "WEST VIRGINIA", and "WISCONSIN".
+In some cases, it's more performant and easier to write a query using the `partition` operator than using the [`top-nested`](topnestedoperator.md) operator.
+The following query runs a subquery calculating `summarize` and `top` for each `State` starting with `W`: "WYOMING", "WASHINGTON", "WEST VIRGINIA", and "WISCONSIN".

 > [!div class="nextstepaction"]
 > <a href="https://dataexplorer.azure.com/clusters/help/databases/Samples?query=H4sIAAAAAAAAAz2NsQ6CQBBEe75iOyAhNtZ0WlhjYn2Sjbcm3JHdOQiGj/cEdYtJJvN2pkPU4TxxgBUrzZ6VqYMDk8EpbBZ4Km9lDsfsBRIDeQk4GDRjj6UNDjIx3ZfvY0H5qk0tDYNTeTHtE20fU0BVN3QJz6TC1mak+pmTKPeoP1Ubf11GbvbWrW4lxJGO/9z2rfoN+O3/98UAAAA=" target="_blank">Run the query</a>